Many Americans live with some form of physical pain, due to many different underlying causes.

 What is Hemp Oil?

-There’s some confusion over the difference between hemp and marijuana.
-While they both come from the same species of plant, they’re actually quite different.
+come from the same species of plant, they’re actually quite different.
 Hemp oil is also not to be

 Benefits of Hemp Oil for Pain

 Here are some of the primary reasons why people are becoming interested in the use of CBD:

 - No psychoactive properties